Woods of Ypres: Formation and transformation

 Sessions towards an unreleased EP named Woods 4.5: You Were The Light were made in Sault Ste.
 Marie in 2010 as well, but just two tracks from those sessions have been released as part of a vinyl-only single named Home in 2011, which has retroactively been referred to as Woods 4.5 in some interviews.
-Woods of Ypres announced their breakup in late 2010 partly due to frontman David Gold's move to Kuwait for work reasons, but it was announced that fall that the split was entirely false, and that Woods of Ypres had signed to Earache Records, who would later put out the band's last two studio albums.
+Woods of Ypres announced their break-up in late 2010 partly due to frontman David Gold's move to Kuwait for work reasons, but it was announced that fall that the split was entirely false, and that Woods of Ypres had signed to Earache Records, who would later put out the band's last two studio albums.

-Woods of Ypres' lineups had been noticeably unstable since their inception, with only David Gold participating on every release by the band.
-Woods of Ypres' live lineups ranged from three to six members at differing points, with lineups almost completely changing when Gold relocated the band, while two of their full-length albums only credit two musicians as full band members.
+Woods of Ypres' line-ups had been noticeably unstable since their inception, with only David Gold participating on every release by the band.
+Woods of Ypres' live line-ups ranged from three to six members at differing points, with line-ups almost completely changing when Gold relocated the band, while two of their full-length albums only credit two musicians as full band members.
 Singles and compilations aside, the only band member to appear on two of the band's main albums other than Gold was keyboardist Jessica Rose, who performed on both Pursuit of the Sun & Allure of the Earth and Woods III.

 All of Woods of Ypres's albums (except Woods V) saw their initial release or pre-2011 reissues on independent labels ran by David Gold, including Krankenhaus Records from 2004 to 2009, and Practical Art Records from 2009 to 2011.
 While Krankenhaus released albums by a few different Canadian metal bands, Practical Art only released albums from musical projects that Gold was a performer on.
 As well, Woods of Ypres were notorious for their independently run and booked headlining tours of Canada and the United States.